Scott Servais: 2016–2021

+2022–2024

 In 2022, Servais' Mariners had high expectations, but stumbled to a 29–39 record in the first 68 games of the season.
-However, the Mariners recovered and made the 2022 MLB playoffs as a wild card team.
+However, the Mariners recovered and made the MLB playoffs as a wild card team.
 Servais became only the second manager in Mariners history to lead the team to the playoffs.
-The Mariners faced the Toronto Blue Jays in the 2022 AL Wild Card Series.
-They won the series in two games, clinching their first playoff series win in 21 years, with the team coming back from an 8–1 deficit in Game 2 after the first five innings to win 10–9, the second largest comeback in postseason history.
+The Mariners faced the Toronto Blue Jays in the AL Wild Card Series.
+They won the series in two games, clinching their first playoff series win in 21 years, with the team coming back from an 8–1 deficit in Game 2 after the fifth inning to win 10–9, tied for the second largest comeback in postseason history.

-In the 2022 AL Division Series, they faced the Houston Astros, who had beaten them 12 out of 19 times in AL West matchups.
+In the AL Division Series, they faced Houston, who had beaten them 12 out of 19 times in regular season.
 In Game 1, Seattle scored four runs in the first two innings and held the lead to 7–3 going into the eighth inning.
-However, the bullpen could not hold it together, and the lead was only 7–5 going into the 9th; Paul Sewald allowed two baserunners (a hit by pitch and a single by Jeremy Peña) to reach while only getting two outs.
-Servais elected to use Robbie Ray to try and get Yordan Alvarez out to end the game.
-The gambit failed, as Alvarez launched Ray's second pitch into deep right field for a walk-off 8–7 win.
+However, the bullpen could not hold it, and the lead was only 7–5 going into the 9th; Paul Sewald allowed two baserunners (a hit by pitch and a single by Jeremy Peña) to reach while getting two outs.
+Servais elected to use Robbie Ray to face Yordan Alvarez to end the game.
+The move failed, as Alvarez launched Ray's second pitch into deep right field for a walk-off 8–7 win.
 Two days later, the Mariners held a 2–1 lead going into the 6th inning.
-Again, with two outs and Peña on base, Alvarez was at the plate, this time against starter Luis Castillo.
-Alvarez launched a home run to left field to give Houston a 3–2 lead.
-In the 8th, Alvarez was intentionally walked by Servais to get to Alex Bregman with a runner on.
-Bregman promptly lined a shot to right to make the final score 4–2.
-Two days after that, the Mariners played their first home playoff game in 21 years.
+Again, with two outs and Peña on base, Alvarez was at the plate, this time facing starter Luis Castillo.
+Alvarez hit a home run to left field to give Houston a 3–2 lead.
+In the 8th, Servais intentionally walked Alvarez to get to Alex Bregman with a runner on.
+Bregman lined a shot to right to make the final score 4–2.
+Two days later, the Mariners played their first home playoff game in 21 years.
 18 innings later, they lost 1–0 on a Peña home run to finish their season.
 In total, Seattle was outscored 10–2 over the final 29 innings after leading 7–3 in the 8th inning of Game 1.